operate-first/sre/process/incident_management.md

 ### Root Cause Analysis

 Once the system is recovered and back to its nominal state then we shall ensure that we investigate and understand the root cause of the incident.
+We can use some assistance from the `must-gather` we had performed in the steps earlier to determine the Root Cause.
 This will allow us to make sure that we can find the best countermeasures or fixes to avoid re-occurrence.
 It has been found highly effective for the major roles within the incident to take a break after **Return to baseline** to refresh themselves and then return for a 30 minute scavenger hunt to produce the initial timeline.
 The point is to immediately explore, scope and shape the timeline using all available data as well as proposing drafts for follow up actions while the incident is still fresh in the minds of engineers.

 ## Post Mortem Review